 Q: Does research demonstrate that a team approach leads to better outcomes?

 A: Dr. Fred Barker, Associate Professor of Neurosurgery at the Harvard Medical School and Director of the Cranial Base Center at Massachusetts General Hospital, has documented in his studies that the more experienced surgeons have better outcomes.
 Teamwork has also been documented to lead to better outcomes.
-My personal experience confirms that the art of removing an acoustic neuroma involves a definite learning curve.
+My personal experience confirms that the art of removing an acoustic neuroma involves a learning curve.
 It takes a significant period of time to develop the microsurgical technique necessary to do it well.
 Getting the best results also requires having access to monitoring techniques that allow you to evaluate facial nerve, hearing, and brain function during the procedure.

 Q: How many acoustic neuroma cases are treated at your center?